zik-uralov/daily-jokes/joke_history.md

 - 2025-10-30 16:18:55: My software never has bugs.
 It just develops random features. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-10-30 16:19:49: Why did the functions stop calling each other?
 Because they had constant arguments. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-10-30 16:24:31: I’m on a whiskey diet.
 I’ve lost three days already. (source: https://icanhazdadjoke.com/)
+- 2025-10-30 16:25:34: What do you call a magician who has lost their magic?
+Ian. (source: https://icanhazdadjoke.com/)